Zhijie-Yi/Zhijie-Yi.github.io/index.md

 <small>Here is **Zhijie Yi (易至捷)**.

 <small>I'm a second-year graduate student from [<u>Beijing Normal University</u>](https://www.bnu.edu.cn/).
-My research interests include Human-Computer Interaction, Computer-Supported cooperative work, Accessible design, user-centered design, Creative collaboration tools, and education.
+My research interests include creativity tools, Human-Computer Interaction, Computer-Supported cooperative work, Accessible design, Participatory design, Creative collaboration tools, and education.
 I am currently working as an intern at the [<u>Institute for AI Industry Research, Tsinghua University</u>](https://air.tsinghua.edu.cn/en/index.htm).

 <small>I have two years of industry experience and excel at combining design and programming skills to enhance design processes and develop innovative tools for designers and the broader public.
 Additionally, I possess a solid foundation in qualitative research methods and have a keen interest in the usability aspects of human-computer interaction.
 My ambition is centered on merging design and programming knowledge to create accessible, user-friendly tools that encourage wider participation in design and creative endeavors.
 Currently, I am exploring the application and value of AI in this area.